-In 2016, the European Commission has abandoned tertiary hot beverage equipment from the Ecodesign Working Plan 3 (2015-2017) [5], as the estimated energy saving potential of 1.2 TWh per year was considered as too low (in 2030 in the EU).
-Topten conducted a brief plausibility check of the underlying preparatory study and concluded, that this estimated saving potential seemed far too low.
-According to [13] the actual saving potential for the EU in 2030 lies more around 4 TWh per year, taking into consideration standby and higher saving potential for different types of commercial coffee makers.
+In 2016, the European Commission has abandoned tertiary hot beverage equipment from the Ecodesign Working Plan 3 (2015-2017), as the estimated energy saving potential of 1.2 TWh per year was considered as too low (in 2030 in the EU).
+Topten conducted a brief plausibility check of the underlying preparatory study and came to the conclusion, that this estimated saving potential seemed far too low.
+According to Rothwell (2017) the actual saving potential for the EU in 2030 lies more around 4 TWh per year, taking into consideration standby and higher saving potential for different types of commercial coffee makers.

-As presented in the draft version of the preparatory study for the Working Plan 2020-2024 [15], the saving potential has been revised and is now more than double the amount from the previous study with 2.6 TWh per year by 2030.
+As presented in the draft version of the preparatory study for the Working Plan 2020-2024 (Viegand et al. 2021), the saving potential has been revised and is now more than double the amount from the previous study with 2.6 TWh per year by 2030.
 However, it is still lower than what Topten has proposed due to comparison with an average model instead of the best available.